russok/FitoTrack/Roadmap.md

 # Roadmap

-## First release

-- design of ListWorkoutActivty
-- set title in ActionBar according to activity
-- choose workout type
-- user defined workout titles, description
-- rating of workout
-- change units
-- change weight of user
-- export to gpx file

-## Planned features
+## Coming features

 - measurement of height using pressure data
 - height data in diagram
 - measurement of steps using sensor data

+## Planned features

-- upload workouts to dropbox
+- upload workouts as GPX to dropbox
+- upload workouts as GPS trace to OpenStreetMap

+## Considered features

+- voice feedback e.g. speaking every 5/10 minutes the general data
+- running "against" other workouts
-- offline maps?
+- offline maps
+- something like a comparision to your friends (would be really cool from my pov)